-- Existing developed zoned areas including at: - Letterkenny University Hospital, the rear of the Fire Station on De Valera Road, the Letterkenny WWTP at Magheranan, ATU, Educate Together Primary School (on the old Unifi site) where limited highly vulnerable development may be facilitated (e.g. extensions to existing buildings). - Lands adjacent to the Swilly River and opposite the Mount Errigal Hotel and south of Letterkenny Skip Hire and developed lands at Bonagee and established development along the four lane carriageway where limited additional less vulnerable development may be facilitated (e.g. extensions to existing buildings). - Undeveloped areas reserved/zoned for new development including: the Section 2 TEN-T PRIPD Preferred Route Corridor in the vicinity of Milk Isle/Bunnagee, other strategic road corridor where they interact with the River Swilly Flood Plain and local watercourses, undeveloped parts of the Town Centre Zoning including areas in both Flood Zone A and Flood Zone B, parts of Opp Site 11 (Old Oatfields Factory), parts of Opp Site 7 at High Road/De Valera road, parts of Opp Site 3 at Ballyraine/Lisnenan/Kiltoy and parts of the General Employment zoning at Lisnenan and developer Led roads at Bunnagee and Ballymacool.
+- Existing developed zoned areas including at: - Letterkenny University Hospital, parts of the town centre extension area west generally west of the Isle Burn, the rear of the Fire Station on De Valera Road, the Letterkenny WWTP at Magheranan, ATU, Educate Together Primary School (on the old Unifi site) where limited highly vulnerable development may be facilitated (e.g. extensions to existing buildings). - Lands adjacent to the Swilly River and opposite the Mount Errigal Hotel and south of Letterkenny Skip Hire and developed lands at Bonagee and established development along the four lane carriageway where limited additional less vulnerable development may be facilitated (e.g. extensions to existing buildings). - Undeveloped areas reserved/zoned for new development including: the Section 2 TEN-T PRIPD Preferred Route Corridor in the vicinity of Milk Isle/Bunnagee, a proposed general employment zoning and commercial zoning at Bunnagee other strategic road corridor where they interact with the River Swilly Flood Plain and local watercourses, undeveloped parts of the Town Centre Zoning including areas in both Flood Zone A and Flood Zone B, parts of Primarily Residential Zoning 10 Opp Site 11 (Old Oatfields Factory), parts of Primarily Residential Zoning 9Opp Site 7 at High Road/De Valera road, parts of Opp Site 3 at Ballyraine/Lisnenan/Kiltoy and parts of the General Employment zoning at Lisnenan and developer Led roads at Bunnagee and Ballymacool.